stergiosbamp/github-graph-recommendation-system/README.md

-# A graph-based Github recommendation system
+# A graph-based Github recommendation system for machine learning repositories
-This is repository for the "Social Network Analysis" course's project.

 ## Task
 Implement a graph-based recommendation system for GitHub.
 Particularly we recommend repositories for a target user that he may find useful or even want to contribute to, by utilizing his previous starred repositories.

-Contributors:

-* Stergios Bampakis
-* Themis Spanoudis
-* Takis Kavargyris

 ## Project setup